 market in which the firm operates (in this case, the UK) and non-local networks (such as customers and suppliers) located in the international (foreign) market the firm intends to enter (i.e. outside the UK).
 To do this, we build on the work framed within the network perspective (Johanson & Mattsson, 1988) and social network theory (e.g. Mitchell, 1969), which enables us to add to existing literature, and specifically to the social network theory of internationalisation, however, we add to existing literature by distinguishing between formal and informal interpersonal networks (see Fernhaber & Li, 2012).
 We argue that this distinction is important since learning from networks generally depends on the formal versus the informal mechanism within the network (Almeida, Dokko & Rosenkopf, 2003).
-Formal networks consist of more flexible relationships where the purpose of the interaction may not be related to work only, but could be social as well (Ibarra, 1993, p.
+Formal networks can be defined as a 'formally specified set of relationships', while informal networks consist of more flexible relationships where the purpose of the interaction may not be related to work only, but could be social as well (Ibarra, 1993, p.
 58).